janm31415/jtui/README.md

   2. sdl2: Cross platform solution that uses the library `SDL2`.
   3. x11: MacOs and Linux only.
 Uses X11.

+On MacOs, you might need to install X11.
+This can be done with the command

+    brew install --cask xquartz

 ## Screenshots

 Default color scheme